 There is only one quarantine agent on the whole airport per shift, so you may expect long waits until the agent is able to get to the aircraft.

 Both frequent and non-frequent flyers will enjoy the benefits of the new terminal.
-A new trial at SBGR, allows operators to use Terminal 2.
-Any use of the GAT will result in a $1700 USD charge.
+Any use of the GAT will result in a $2,000 USD charge.
 To decide the best option for your mission, it’s important to understand the layout of the GAT and work closely with your ground handler.
-Universal Aviation Brazil is working closely with the airport and the GAT operator to increase transparency on pricing and processes and will continue to update this article as more information becomes available.